-European Nazarene College is a vocational college of theology and ministry that offers educational programmes at levels 5 and 6 of the International Standard Classification (ISCED) and European Qualifications Framework (EQF).
+European Nazarene College is a vocational college of theology and ministry that offers educational programmes that meet the requirements of levels 5 and 6 EQF and correspond to a Short Cycle and First Cycle qualification in the QF-EHEA.

 The educational entry requirement for admission at EuNC is 18 years of age and completion of upper secondary general or vocational education with direct access to higher education (ISCED levels 3 or 4).